w5xd/piper_http_server/README.md

 This http server extends the product published at https://github.com/OHF-Voice/piper1-gpl.
-The web server published there, https://github.com/OHF-Voice/piper1-gpl/blob/main/docs/API_HTTP.md has a usable programming interface, http over tcp, for amateur radio contesting.
+The web server published there, https://github.com/OHF-Voice/piper1-gpl/blob/main/docs/API_HTTP.md has a programming interface, http over tcp, that is clearly useful for amateur radio contesting.
 But it does not have the performance desired.
 In particular, it does not support the http "Connection:keep-alive" header.

 The http server here publishes an http interface inspired by that one at piper1-gpl, but is not the same.
-One big difference is that piper1-gpl supports "Content-type: audio/wav", while this one supports only "Content-type: audio/pcm".
+The original, at piper1-gpl supports "Content-type: audio/wav", while this one supports only "Content-type: audio/pcm".

 <h4>Command line build</h4>
-<pre><code>cmake -B build -DCMAKE_INSTALL_PREFIX="./install" -DSIMULATE_PIPER=NO
+<pre><code>cmake -B build -DCMAKE_INSTALL_PREFIX="install" -DSIMULATE_PIPER=NO
 cmake --build build
 cmake --install build
 </code></pre>